Aiven-Open/klaw-docs/docs/workflows/promotion.md

 :::note
-In Klaw version 2.2.0, the `orderOfSchemaPromotionEnvsList` has been replaced with an enhanced feature that allows users to associate a schema registry with a Apache Kafka environment in the Add/Modify Schema Environment pages—matching the order of promotion defined in `orderOfTopicPromotionEnvsList`.
+In Klaw version 2.2.0, the `orderOfSchemaPromotionEnvsList` has been replaced with an enhanced feature that allows users to associate a schema registry with a Apache Kafka environment in the Add/Modify schema Environment pages—matching the order of promotion defined in `orderOfTopicPromotionEnvsList`.
 :::